 UN-SPIDER participated in the Second Session of the Regional Platform for Disaster-Risk Reduction of the Americas organized by the International Strategy for Disaster Reduction (ISDR), the Civil Protection System of the Government of Mexico, and other international partners.
 The event gathered more than 300 stakeholders from North, Central and South America and also from the Caribbean region.
 UN-SPIDER organized a side event in the context of the SPIDER Thematic Partnership for Latin America and the Caribbean (TP-LAC) to showcase activities of the following partners: the Argentinean National Commission on Space Activities (CONAE), Thermopylae S+T, Mexico’s National Disaster Prevention Center (CENAPRED), and Centre for Space Science and Technology Education for Latin America and the Caribbean (CRECTEALC).
-The session allowed the SPIDER TP-LAC to present examples of the use of space-based information for disaster-risk management, in particular in case of drought and desertification, in particular geo-viewers, their application and training activities.
+The session allowed the SPIDER TP-LAC to present examples of the use of for disaster-risk management, in particular in case of drought and desertification, in particular geo-viewers, their application and training activities.

 The following presentations were held during this side session: